APCSLowell/Tendron/README.md

 3. Complete the `Tendril` class `show()` function which does the actual drawing.
 The `show` method draws the tendril using only the two Processing functions [`line`](https://processing.org/reference/line_.html) and [`stroke`](https://processing.org/reference/stroke_.html).
 In drawing the tendril, we will wiggle the direction with a random walk (similar to the [Lightning](https://github.com/APCSLowell/Lightning#lightning) assignment) for a life-like appearance.
 Here's one way to randomly wiggle the line:

     * repeat `len` times
-      * Change `theta` by a random decimal from -0.2 to 0.2
+      * Change `theta` by adding a random decimal from -0.2 to 0.2
       * declare `endX` and initialize it to `x` plus the cosine of `theta` times 4
       * declare `endY` and initialize it to `y` plus the sine of `theta` times 4
       * draw a line from (`x`,`y`) to (`endX`,`endY`)